Uncommon Accessibility Issues You Probably Aren't Aware Of

 The information presented within this guide is aimed at website owners seeking to learn the ropes of web accessibility.
 Technical elements are described in layman’s terms, and, as a rule, all topics pertaining to the legalities of web accessibility are presented in as simplified a manner as possible.
 This guide has no legal bearing, and cannot be relied on in the case of litigation.

-An estimated 15% of the world's population has some degree of disability, and that number is expected to rise as the population ages.
 All too often, this group faces physical and digital barriers that others do not.
 Along with more pervasive issues, such as a lack of accessible parking and ramps, people with disabilities are presented with less common, but no less frustrating accessibility problems, which we will detail in this blog.

 Uncommon accessibility issues you may not be aware of